-Today marks 48 hour strike action by junior doctors against the imposition of new contracts by the Governor of England.
+Today marks 48 hour junior doctor strike against the imposition of new contracts by the Governor of England.

-For live coverage on the strike, visit the BBC website.
+For live coverage on the junior doctor strike, visit the BBC website.

 The encouraging news is that despite some attempts to smear junior doctor action by the media (the so called #moetmedics), according to a BBC poll, two thirds of the public support doctors in their strike action.
 I would imagine that this would be more than the support for the tube drivers’ strike.
 Also, the percentage of the public who oppose the strike has fallen by 5% to about 17%.